lmbbox/ci_orm_model/README.md

 	// Load the ci_orm_model spark
 	$this->load->spark('ci_orm_model/0.0.1');

-See the examples models for functional usage.
+See the examples models and controller for functional use.